 Month 4: Visit friends in the Midwest and on the East Coast.
 Chicago » Indiana Dunes National Park » Ann Arbor » Cleveland » Cuyahoga Valley National Park » Washington, DC » New York

-Month 5: Ride up the Atlantic Coast, eventually making way into Canada.
-Then turn back West along the St. Lawrence River.
+Month 5: Ride up the Atlantic Coast to Bar Harbor.
+Then turn back West through Maine, into Canada, and along the St. Lawrence River.
 New York » Boston » Bar Harbor (Acadia National Park) » Quebec » Montreal » Ottawa » Toronto